zaayush/Prototyping-Lab-Workshop/README.md

 •	Collect your 3D print from your respective 3D printer and slide it into the light box you made earlier.
 •	Stick the last side panel which you kept open for sliding in the final lithophane.
 •	There you have it!
 Enjoy!!

+#### Optional: Make your lithophane colored
+•	Copy/paste the color filter image file (which you downloaded on day 1) to an A4 size word file and print it on a transparent sheet (collect from us) using the color printer on the 3rd floor.
+•	Cut out the image from the sheet and stick it at the back (the plain surface) of the lithophane using thin double-sided tape.
+•	Rest all the assembly instructions are same as mentioned above.